-- 15. Only one operator is to use the machine at one time and all other persons should be well clear of the machine. - 16.
-Positioning of the operator must allow clear and quick access to the stop switch. - 17.
-Ensure the workpiece is flat and can be firmly supported on machine tables or conveyor belt.
+- Ensure all locking devices and screws are tightened. - All tools, scrap and other project components must clear of the machine. - Only one operator is to use the machine at one time and all other persons should be well clear of the machine. - Positioning of the operator must allow clear and quick access to the stop switch. - Ensure the workpiece is flat and can be firmly supported on machine tables or conveyor belt.
 The jointer or a plane may be required to flatten work surfaces prior to sanding.